 On the marketing side, the jump to 16-bit was accompanied by a dramatic shift in advertising budget for Preziosi.
 From 1991 onwards, the company would dedicate an unprecedented (and probably ever since unmatched) amount of money and time to promote Sega consoles.

 This is where we come to the celebrity endorsement to end all endorsements: actor comedian Jerry Calà.

 Jerry Calà was, at the time, pretty well-known for his raunchy style of comedy, starring in countless movies filled with naked girls whom he would gawk at with his trademark gestures and catchphrase: “libidine, doppia libidine, libidine coi fiocchi!” (“hubba hubba, hubba hubba plus, hubba hubba with a bow on top!” as the author of blog Doppiaggi italioti kindly adapted in English).
 The English-speaking world has probably spotted Jerry Calà in the infamous Chicken Park, a 90s schlocky spoof of Jurassic Park which gained international “popularity” in the last decade through YouTube mockery.

 Berté is quick to tell me that Calà was chosen because of his popularity with families and kids, along with his surefire way of selling a product thanks to his recognizable catchphrases.
-This may sound weird in 2020 but, let us not forget this is Sega we’re talking about.
+This may sound weird today but, let us not forget this is Sega we’re talking about.
 I think they were more than happy to let Giochi Preziosi do their thing, as long as that meant more sales.